erikenbody/markdown-cv/index.md

 “Awarded to a Colorado College student demonstrating outstanding potential for becoming a professional ecologist and/or field biologist.”

 ## Invited Seminars & Visiting Lectures

+`2020`
+Evolution of color in Darwin's Finches and *Motacilla* Wagtails.
+Department of Medical Biochemistry and Microbiology, Comparative genetics and Functional Genomics Seminar Series, Uppsala University, Uppsala, Sweden.

+`2020`
+Evolutionary genomics in wild populations: examples from adaptive radiations in birds and visual adaptation in Baltic herring.
+Invited seminar speaker for the Systematic Biology Program at Uppsala University, Sweden.

 `2019`
 Recurrent convergent evolution at amino acid residue 261 in fish rhodopsin.
 Science and SciLifeLab Prize, Karolinska Institutet, Solna, Sweden.
 Presentation of the 2019 SciLifeLab's Highlight in Ecology and Environment.